metio/terraform-provider-k8s/docs/data-sources/mariadb_mmontes_io_sql_job_v1alpha1_manifest.md

 page_title: "k8s_mariadb_mmontes_io_sql_job_v1alpha1_manifest Data Source - terraform-provider-k8s"
 subcategory: "mariadb.mmontes.io"
 description: |-
-  SqlJob is the Schema for the sqljobs API
+  SqlJob is the Schema for the sqljobs API.
+It is used to run sql scripts as jobs.
 ---

 # k8s_mariadb_mmontes_io_sql_job_v1alpha1_manifest (Data Source)

-SqlJob is the Schema for the sqljobs API
+SqlJob is the Schema for the sqljobs API.
+It is used to run sql scripts as jobs.

 ## Example Usage